dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0201.md

 However, this may not really qualify as a "hello, world" program.
 It's more like the "hello, world" value.

 You can take a step toward a real program by writing some code that as a side effect prints the string "hello, world" to standard output.
 Common Lisp provides a couple ways to emit output, but the most flexible is the FORMAT function.
 FORMAT takes a variable number of arguments, but the only two required arguments are the place to send the output and a string.
 You'll see in the next chapter how the string can contain embedded directives that allow you to interpolate subsequent arguments into the string, ŕ la printf or Python's string-%.
 As long as the string doesn't contain an ~, it will be emitted as-is.
 If you pass t as its first argument, it sends its output to standard output.
-So a FORMAT expression that will print "hello, world" looks like this:8
+So a FORMAT expression that will print "hello, world" looks like this: 8

 ```
-CL-USER> (format t "hello, world") hello, world NIL
+CL-USER> (format t "hello, world") hello, world
+NIL
 ```

 One thing to note about the result of the FORMAT expression is the NIL on the line after the "hello, world" output.
 That NIL is the result of evaluating the FORMAT expression, printed by the REPL.
 (NIL is Lisp's version of false and/or null.
 More on that in Chapter 4.)
 Unlike the other expressions we've seen so far, a FORMAT expression is more interesting for its side effect--printing to standard output in this case--than for its return value.
-But every expression in Lisp evaluates to some result.9
+But every expression in Lisp evaluates to some result.
+9

 However, it's still arguable whether you've yet written a true "program."
 But you're getting there.
 And you're seeing the bottom-up style of programming supported by the REPL: you can experiment with different approaches and build a solution from parts you've already tested.
 Now that you have a simple expression that does what you want, you just need to package it in a function.
 Functions are one of the basic program building blocks in Lisp and can be defined with a DEFUN expression such as this:

 ```
-CL-USER> (defun hello-world () (format t "hello, world")) HELLO-WORLD
+CL-USER> (defun hello-world () (format t "hello, world"))
+HELLO-WORLD
 ```

 The hello-world after the DEFUN is the name of the function.
 In Chapter 4 we'll look at exactly what characters can be used in a name, but for now suffice it to say that lots of characters, such as -, that are illegal in names in other languages are legal in Common Lisp.
 It's standard Lisp style--not to mention more in line with normal English typography--to form compound names with hyphens, such as hello-world, rather than with underscores, as in hello_world, or with inner caps such as helloWorld.
 The ()s after the name delimit the parameter list, which is empty in this case because the function takes no arguments.
 The rest is the body of the function.

 At one level, this expression, like all the others you've seen, is just another expression to be read, evaluated, and printed by the REPL.
-The return value in this case is the name of the function you just defined.10 But like the FORMAT expression, this expression is more interesting for the side effects it has than for its return value.
+The return value in this case is the name of the function you just defined.
+10 But like the FORMAT expression, this expression is more interesting for the side effects it has than for its return value.
 Unlike the FORMAT expression, however, the side effects are invisible: when this expression is evaluated, a new function that takes no arguments and with the body (format t "hello, world") is created and given the name HELLO-WORLD.

 Once you've defined the function, you can call it like this:

 ```
-CL-USER> (hello-world) hello, world NIL
+CL-USER> (hello-world) hello, world
+NIL
 ```

 You can see that the output is just the same as when you evaluated the FORMAT expression directly, including the NIL value printed by the REPL.
 Functions in Common Lisp automatically return the value of the last expression evaluated.

+7 The venerable "hello, world" predates even the classic Kernighan and Ritchie C book that played a big role in its popularization.
+The original "hello, world" seems to have come from Brian Kernighan's "A Tutorial Introduction to the Language B" that was part of the Bell Laboratories Computing Science Technical Report #8: The Programming Language B published in January 1973.
+(It's available online at http://cm.bell-labs.com/cm/cs/who/dmr/bintro.html.)

+8 These are some other expressions that also print the string "hello, world":

+9 Well, as you'll see when I discuss returning multiple values, it's technically possible to write expressions that evaluate to no value, but even such expressions are treated as returning NIL when evaluated in a context that expects a value.

+10 I'll discuss in Chapter 4 why the name has been converted to all uppercase.

 ## 2.6 Saving Your Work